• Courses

 Chapter 1.
 How to track Youtube videos with Google Tag Manager

 Step 1.
-Create a Youtube Video Trigger
+Create a YouTube Video Trigger

 It all starts with a trigger.
-In Google Tag Manager, go to Triggers > New > Trigger Configuration and choose Youtube Video.
-Then enter the following settings:
+In Google Tag Manager, go to Triggers > New > Trigger Configuration and choose Youtube Video, then enter the following settings:

 Step 2.
-Enable built-in Youtube video variables
+Enable built-in YouTube video variables

 In Google Tag Manager, go to Variables > Configure and enable all video-related variables.